andsmith/annoyer/README.md

 Alarm system to predict when user is distracted &amp; "snap user out of it".

 ## Usage:
+1) run with this command:

+    > python annoyer.py

-1) The main app has three panels:
+The main app has three panels:

 ![Screenshot](https://github.com/andsmith/annoyer/blob/main/Screenshot.png?raw=true)